rheamathias/SOFE3980U-Lab3-Part1/README.md

       ![MS3 figure2](figures/cl3-2.jpg)

    You can refer to the documentation of the **mysql/mysql-server** Docker image for the list of all supported environment variables (like those in lines 19:26) and their usage.
-3. The status of the deployment can be checked by the following command
+3. The following command checks the status of the deployment
    ```cmd
    kubectl get deployment
    ```